UofT-DSI/onboarding/onboarding_documents/participant_guidelines.md

 -   In cases where a participant does not successfully complete a module, an indication of why you did not pass the module (Example: As a result of failing X assignment, you have not achieved X learning outcome and therefore you have not successfully completed the learning module)

-## Certificate Completion
+## Microcredential Completion

-To receive your certificate, you must successfully complete all required learning modules outlined at the beginning of your cohort.
-Failure to meet this requirement may result in removal from the certificates pathway and forfeiture of the certificate.
-Please ensure you stay on track with the requirements to make the most of this opportunity and achieve certification.
+To receive your microcredential, you must successfully complete all required learning modules outlined at the beginning of your cohort.
+Failure to meet this requirement may result in removal from the microcredential pathway and forfeiture of the microcredential.
+Please ensure you stay on track with the requirements to make the most of this opportunity and complete the microcredential successfully.

 ## Attendance